 There are also a few more points to address.
 While we can “effective” as an adjective to describe something, we wouldn’t say something is “affective.”
 “Effective” means that something works well or that it has the desired “effect.”
 “Affective” is a word usually associated with psychology.
 This refers to mental states, moods, or conditions.

-1. When the EFFECTS of climate change become worse, the economy will change.
+1. When the effects/affects of climate change become worse, the economy will change.

-2. Walking or taking public transportation is an EFFECTIVE way to reduce carbon pollution.
+2. Walking or taking public transportation is an effective/affective way to reduce carbon pollution.

-3. That’s because when fewer people use cars, it AFFECTS the amount of carbon we produce.
+3. That’s because when fewer people use cars, it effects/affects the amount of carbon we produce.

-4. If people used cars less, the EFFECTS would greatly help reduce the impact of this issue.
+4. If people used cars less, the effects/affects would greatly help reduce the impact of this issue.

 Numbers 1 and 2 should be “effects” and “effective.”
 For number 1, we use “effects” because it is something that has already happened (the result).
 For number 2, we should use “effective” because the focus of the sentence is more about reaching the desired goal and doesn’t really deal with psychology, state of mind, or someone’s mood.

-Numbers 3 and 4 are fine the way they are.
+Numbers 3 and 4 should be “affects” and “effects.”
 In number 3, the action of not using a car directly impacts the amount of carbon that is put into the air (an action is being taken that changes it).
 In number 4, we are talking about what results the previous action would bring about.
 In this case, it isn’t something that happened, but something that is likely to happen as a result of future actions taken (just remember that results have an “effect”).